SynapseWeb/PyReconstruct/readme.md

 ### Tools palette

-There are 6 tools available in the **tools palette** (each can be accessed by clicking or pressing a keyboard shortcut):
+There are 6 tools available in the **tools palette** located on the right side of the main window.
+Each tool can be accessed by clicking or through a keyboard shortcut:

 1. Pointer / select (`P`)
 2. Pan / Zoom (`Z`)